quadratech188/BeamngImport/README.md

 When you press 'Import new model', all the meshes will be put into a collection.

 Select Collection: The collection that holds the vehicle meshes

+# Note
+This project is very jank. it can't deal with errors properly, and I haven't figured out all the logic behind the (terribly complicated) material system yet.
+Beware.